Transitioning to Secondary School

 • Glossary with additional words and definitions

-To access or download the resource, click on the icon below.
+To access or download the resource, click on the icons above.
 You may want to look at our other free education resources available such as:

 History of Tales of the Road

-This new interactive resource marks an exciting new step in the history of Tales of the Road, which first launched almost ten years ago.
-During that time, we’ve provided teachers and road safety educators with resources ranging from short videos that gave children tips on how to cross the road safely, to interactive games that children can use to build their road safety skills.
+Tales of the Road first launched over ten years ago.
+During that time, we’ve provided teachers and road safety educators with resources ranging from short videos that give children tips on how to cross the road safely, to interactive games that children can use to build their road safety skills

-As more of our audience move to digital channels, our relaunched Tales of the Road gives schools and parents an easy way to access the resource online and to engage children through interactive learning.
+As more of our audience move to digital channels, Tales of the Road gives schools and parents an easy way to access the resource online and to engage children through interactive learning.

 In this lesson, your pupils will extend their road safety skills to think about how they can travel safely in the dark and when it’s hard to see.
 A range of activities will encourage better knowledge of the importance of reflective and high vis features of clothing/bikes and scooters.
 This is lesson plan 2.